Featured Post

 Press Enter to exit the terminal

-The input to for loop is dictionary keys.
-The total revenue sums up in the following code.
-The overall highlight of this program is the dictionary keys method.
+The input is dictionary data.
+The total revenue sums up for each year.
+Notably, the critical point is using the dictionary keys method.

 References